|

 This difference in timing of peak growth and dormancy between warm-season and cool-season grass, and whether you are planning to overseed the lawn after aerating, should have considerable influence on the timing of aeration.

 As we have discussed one of the key reasons to aerate is to allow the root growth to penetrate deeper into the substrate.
 For this to happen you should be looking to aerate just before the peak growing season for your types of grass.
-In terms of warm-season grass, if you allow the temperature to drop below 65°F then the grass won’t grow down into the newly created cores.

 Obviously, local climatic conditions play a huge role in the timing but if you live in a traditional zone and have warm-season grass then, if you leave it too late into the fall, aeration won’t be as effective.